 All my sons desired for their birthday was to get their drivers’ licenses and hit the open road.
 They wanted the gift of freedom as they turned 16, and that’s what we gave them- a ride to the DMV.

 There was no party, no promise of the latest electronic or a new car.
-Some are lucky enough to be able to get some great loans they’ve found through Money Expert to fund that but we decided on a different route.
 We had simply instilled in our boys the desire to set up their own appointments online to take the driving test the minute they could on their birthday.
 I wasn’t even aware that you could do that.
 Good for them.
-But being out on the roads can be dangerous, my friend’s boys had an accident the other day and they had to get lawyers involved.
-I hear they provided some useful advice and support.

 2. The Gift of Confidence